Puppy potty schedule by age — a simple potty training routine

 Your vet can tell whether a change in frequency is just normal development or something that needs a check — that always overrides any general rule of thumb.

-Rough potty-break count by age (anchor to wake / meal / drink / play)
+Rough potty schedule by age (anchor to wake / meal / drink / play)

 | Puppy age | ≈ Potty breaks per day | Always go after… |